mycah4/ADDC-Homelab/users-and-groups/README.md

-The transcript documents installing Remote Access, configuring Routing and NAT, and using the Domain Controller's internet-facing interface for NAT.
+Installing Remote Access, configuring Routing and NAT, and using the Domain Controller's internet-facing interface for NAT.

 ---